LBJ biography, Mideast memoir among book award finalists

 The four winning writers each receive a $10,000 prize.

-The awards will be presented on November 14 at a gala ceremony in New York at which novelist Elmore Leonard and New York Times publisher Arthur O. Sulzberger Jr. will also receive lifetime achievement honors.
+The awards will be presented on Nov.
+14 at a gala ceremony in New York at which novelist Elmore Leonard and New York Times publisher Arthur O. Sulzberger Jr. will also receive lifetime achievement honors.
+(Reporting by Chris Michaud, editing by Christine Kearney; and Peter Galloway)